Pages from the book, "The Philosophy and Science of Health"--Dr.

 Consistent with the new medical paradigm, none of the treatments offered

-their proprietary disease.
-For example, the three-year survival rate
+proprietary disease.
+For example, the three-year survival rate for bypass

 Today, over half of the people in America suffer from one or more symptoms